Conditional Image Synthesis with Diffusion Models: A Survey: Introduction

 \section{Introduction}

-\IEEEPARstart{I}mage synthesis is an essential generative AI task.
-It is more useful when incorporating user-provided conditions to generate images that meet diverse user needs through precise control.
-Early works have made significant breakthroughs in various conditional image synthesis tasks, such as text-to-image generation \cite{reed2016generative, zhang2017stackgan, ding2021cogview, esser2021taming, ramesh2021zero}, image restoration \cite{ledig2017SRGAN, wang2021realesrgan, maaloe2019biva-likelihood, lee2022autoregressive-likelihood}, and image editing \cite{brock2016neural, ling2021editgan, abdal2020image2stylegan++}.
-However, the performance of conditional image synthesis with early deep learning-based generative models such as generative adversarial networks (GANs) \cite{goodfellow2014generative, mirza2014conditional}, variational auto-encoders (VAEs) \cite{kingma2013auto, sohn2015learning}, and auto-regressive models (ARMs) \cite{van2016pixel, van2016conditional} is unsatisfactory due to their intrinsic limitations: GANs are vulnerable to mode collapse and unstable training \cite{goodfellow2014generative}; VAEs often generate blurry images~\cite{kingma2013auto}; and ARMs suffer from sequential error accumulation and huge time consumption~\cite{van2016pixel}.
+Image synthesis is an essential task in generative artificial intelligence.
+It is particularly useful when user-provided conditional inputs guide the generation process, enabling precise control to meet diverse needs.
+Early works have achieved significant breakthroughs in various conditional image synthesis tasks, such as text-to-image generation \citep{reed2016generative, zhang2017stackgan, ding2021cogview, ramesh2021zero}, image restoration \citep{ledig2017SRGAN, wang2021realesrgan, maaloe2019biva-likelihood, lee2022autoregressive-likelihood}, and image editing \citep{brock2016neural, ling2021editgan, abdal2020image2stylegan++}.
+However, early deep learning-based generative models, such as generative adversarial networks (GANs) \citep{goodfellow2014generative, mirza2014conditional}, variational auto-encoders (VAEs) \citep{kingma2013auto, sohn2015learning}, and auto-regressive models (ARMs) \citep{van2016pixel, van2016conditional} face inherent limitations.
+GANs are susceptible to mode collapse and unstable training \citep{goodfellow2014generative}; VAEs often produce blurry images~\citep{kingma2013auto}; and ARMs suffer from sequential error accumulation and significant time delays~\citep{van2016pixel}.